-What to do after an auto theft
+What to do after car theft

 Realizing your car is missing can be an anxiety-inducing event.
 But remaining calm will benefit you as you figure out what to do next.

 Contact authorities right away and file a police report.
-Be sure to provide information such as the year, make, and model of your vehicle, along with its last known location and its VIN (vehicle identification number).
+Be sure to provide information such as the year, make, and model of your car, along with its last known location and its VIN (vehicle identification number).
 Once the authorities have the necessary information, they will begin the search for the stolen car.